-So, you want great customer service?
-You want to be treated with respect.
-You want your complaint resolved.
-You just want what is right – a good customer service experience.
-For this short article let’s take a different approach.
-Rather than writing about how to deliver great customer service, I’m going to write about how […]
+So, you want to receive great customer service?
+You want to be treated with respect, and you want your complaint resolved.
+We want what is right – a good customer service experience.
+For this short article, let’s take a different approach.
+Rather than writing about how to deliver great customer service, I will write about […]

-So, you want great customer service?
-You want to be treated with respect.
-You want your complaint resolved.
-You just want what is right – a good customer service experience.
+So, you want to receive great customer service?
+You want to be treated with respect, and you want your complaint resolved.
+We want what is right – a good customer service experience.

-For this short article let’s take a different approach.
-Rather than writing about how to deliver great customer service, I’m going to write about how to receive great customer service.
+For this short article, let’s take a different approach.
+Rather than writing about how to deliver great customer service, I will write about how to receive great customer service.

 Some companies are great at delivering an amazing customer experience.
 For others, it is an effort.
 For those tough and challenging times, getting a better customer service experience may take a little more effort and sometimes even a little restraint on your part.
 When things aren’t going your way, it can be frustrating.
 So, how can you turn a customer service problem around?
 (By the way, even if a company is very customer focused, you can make that great experience even better by the way you treat the customer service representative.)